ihorkar/dashboard-invoice-next.js/README.md

 ## 🔎 Intro:

 This is a dynamic full-stack app centered around the creation of a dashboard.
 This meticulously crafted dashboard display and manage a collection of invoices, showcasing the capabilities and versatility of Next.js.
+This is a practice project in Next.js.

 ## 🧰 🛠️ Tech Stack & Techniques:

 - Next.js
 - JavaScript
-- CSS3
+- TailwindCSS
 - Responsive Layout
 - Vercel

+## Next.js App Router Course - Starter

+This is the starter template for the Next.js App Router Course.
+It contains the starting code for the dashboard application.

+For more information, see the [course curriculum](https://nextjs.org/learn) on the Next.js Website.